ruijaulino/ruijaulino.github.io/_posts/2026-08-06-state_consist_scale.md

 \mu(z)=E[x|z] \qquad M(z)=E[xx^\top|z]
 $$

-and $c$ is a constant.
+and $c$ is a constant (the growth optimal portfolio has $c = 1$).

-The interesting question is what happens if, after estimating the model, we decide to scale the portfolio differently according to the feature value,
+An interesting question is what happens if, after estimating the model, we decide to scale the portfolio differently according to the feature value,

 $$
 \tilde w(z)=\phi(z)M(z)^{-1}\mu(z)
 $$

-This includes clipping, confidence scaling, nonlinear transformations, etc - this may happen, for example, because the weights are too large and leverage is exceeded.
+This includes clipping, confidence scaling, nonlinear transformations, etc - this may happen, for example, because the weights are too large and leverage is exceeded; a trivial example is to bet the full capital with the sign of the predictions.

 Define